 Famolare shoes are hand-crafted proven heirlooms and an iconic heritage fashion brand born in the ’70s, run by a team of empowered women focused on spreading love and positivity in all they do.

-Shop & support the Famolare redux at the Chicago Artisan Market on Sat & Sun, May 1-2, 2021 at Artifact Events (4325 N. Ravenswood Ave., Chicago).
-Discover top Chicago artisans in food, fashion, home goods + art. (mask required, social distancing in place)
+Shop & support Famolare at the Chicago Artisan Market in Fulton Market on Sun, July 18, 2021 at Morgan MFG (401 N. Morgan St., Chicago).
+Discover top Chicago & Midwest artisans in food, fashion, home goods + art.

 Famolare shoes are designed to last – and respect Louis Sullivan’s idea that form follows function – with comfort and balance at the center of the design process.
 These heritage shoe “high rises” are made with renewable and recyclable materials produced in close proximity to each other in Leon, Mexico.
 From design to production, the processes are aligned to reduce costs and eliminate as much waste as possible.
 Famolare works hard to offer you the finest quality product for the best possible price, sourced sustainably, wrapped in love and good energy.